-NOTICE: Refer to the online help files of the appropriate program for the programming procedures.
+Refer to the appropriate program online help files for the programming procedures.

 These programs are available in one kit as listed in the following table.
 An Installation Guide is also included with the kit.

 Table 28: Software Installation Kits Radio Tuning Setup